-5.2 Stress Testing
+5.2 Stress Testing and Strategies towards Greenhouse Gas Neutrality for Companies

 The conduction of stress tests permits the simulation of economic shocks and their impacts on the financial market.
-According to Carney, dedicated climate stress testing can be an efficient tool to assess the potential extent of climate change risks to the financial system and for making future climate-related risks visible8.
+According to Carney, dedicated climate stress testing can be an efficient tool to assess the potential extent of climate change risks to the financial system and for making future climate-related risks visible^{11,46}.
 Specific climate stress tests should be undertaken to understand the impact of various policy pathways equivalent to scenarios that limit global warming to 1.5°C and 2°C, but also to sudden abrupt changes in international climate policy that can influence financial stability.
-Furthermore climate stress tests should include an assessment of the impacts of different climate change scenarios on investments, exposing climate risks with the view to enabling investments to become "climate-proof"32.
+Furthermore, climate stress tests should include an assessment of the impacts of different climate change scenarios on investments, exposing climate risks with the view to enabling investments to become "climate-proof"50.

 Conventional stress testing in the traditional finance domain (e.g. for commercial banks etc.) takes place in a short-term logic with a 1-5 years margin.
 Due to the fact that climate change impacts manifest within a longer time period, and are often non-linear, common stress testing tools are not sufficient and adequate instruments for long-term stress testing need to be developed.
+The Green